shashwatsaini/Methodological-Insights-Into-Protein-Clustering-Using-BERT-RoBERTa/README.md

 1. Nvidia GPU with 8 GB recommended VRAM (CUDA Enabled).
 2. 16 GB RAM.
 3. Transformer- Hugging Face library.
+4. Weights & Biases Trainer.
-4. Pytorch (Can be converted to use tensorflow, but this is not recommended).
+5. Pytorch (Can be converted to use tensorflow, but this is not recommended).

 Note: The final models were trained on Nvidia Tesla P100 GPU with 16 GB RAM, for a duration of 36 hours each (24 hours for pre-training, 12 hours for fine-tuning).
 ## License